Munier Raychouni: Singapore

-Flying to Singapore to trial for Woodlands Wellington of the local S.League in January 2011, due to Canadian footballer Sergio De Luca contacting them, Raychouni eventually signed a one-year contract with the club.
+Flying to Singapore to trial for Woodlands Wellington of the local S.League in January 2011, due to Canadian player Sergio De Luca contacting them, Raychouni eventually signed a one-year contract with the club.
 He recorded his first appearance in a 1–0 defeat to Hougang United, playing the full 90 minutes.
 Provided with a remuneration and an apartment by Woodlands Wellington, the Lebanese footballer operated mostly as a centre-back throughout his stay there, sometimes selected as captain and ending the season with 31 appearances.

 Lebanon

 For the 2012–13 season, Raychouni was under contract with Lebanese Premier League club Safa, also participating in the 2013 AFC Cup.

 Thailand and India trials

 In July 2013, Thai Premier League side Pattaya United contacted Raychouni to negotiate a possible transfer.
 However, the move never occurred.
 The next year, he tried out for Salgaocar, then of the Indian I-League, and did not make the team.